yast/yast-storage-ng/README.md

 (yast2-storage) based on the also reimplemented library for storage manager ([libstorage-ng](https://github.com/openSUSE/libstorage-ng)).

-When finished, this module will contain essentially three parts:
+This module contains essentially three parts:

 * YaST Expert Partitioner: a powerful tool capable of actions such as creating partitions and filesystems or configuring LVM and software RAID.